- Jul 23, 2025

 Foods to Try

-In Tungnath, you can indulge in authentic and local delectable dishes from Chopta.
+In Tungnath, you can indulge in authentic, local, and delectable dishes from Chopta.
 Below is a list of the foods that you must try on your trip to Tungnath:

 - Faanu